fall inside a hole

 This pack includes the Tomy Trains adaptation of the Plarail operating signal and a stop rail.

 The operating signal takes two AA batteries inside a studded compartment that power an incandescent bulb in a carrier inside the signal housing.
-When the lever is set to stop, the bulb is positioned in the lower red-lenses chamber, and when set to go the linkage moves the lamp to the upper green-lensed position.
+When the lever is set to stop, the bulb is positioned in the lower red-lenses chamber, and when set to go the linkage moves the lamp to the lower green-lensed position.

 1312 Electronic Crossing (1988)